Applied-Systems-Lab/Applied-Systems-Lab.github.io/_pages/research/template.md

 ---
 layout: page
-title: networks
+title: template
-category: research
 description:
+This is a description for this page

 ---